ocurrent/current-bench/README.md

 If you want to run this project locally or want to contribute to improving current-bench, see [HACKING.md](HACKING.md)

+Please report any issues with the [benchmarking service](https://bench.ci.dev) at [ocaml/infrastructure](https://github.com/ocaml/infrastructure).

 ## Enroll your repository

 `current-bench` uses a [GitHub